decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 The following helper functions are available in the `Input` namespace, and can be called similarly on every tick:

-- `Input.wasInputJustActive`: Returns true if an input action ocurred since the last tick.
+- `Input.isTriggered`: Returns true if an input action ocurred since the last tick.
-- `Input.isActionDown`: Returns true if an input is currently being held down.
+- `Input.isPressed`: Returns true if an input is currently being pressed down.
 It will return true on every tick until the button goes up again.
 - `Input.getInputCommand`: Returns an object with data about the input action.

 See the sections below for more details on each.